 You can make two types of super contributions: non-concessional (after-tax) contributions and concessional (before-tax) contributions.
 Concessional contributions are also known as tax-deductible super contributions where an individual claims a deduction.

-If you’re self-employed or not employed, you can claim a tax deduction for your super contributions.
+If you’re self-employed (or substantially self-employed) or you’re not employed, you can claim a tax deduction for your super contributions, which means these super contributions are treated as concessional contributions.
 An individual under the age of 18 however can only claim a tax deduction for super contributions when his or her income comes from gainful employment, such as carrying on a business.

 Note: If you have never made a super contribution before, then before you can make super contributions you need to choose a super fund that can accept those super contributions.
 I explain some of the things you need to think about when choosing a super fund in the ‘comparing super funds’ section of the website (see tab at the top of the page).